lilisantos/feature3-app/README.md

 This module was developed as part of the hiring process for the Internship Program at &Ouml;ogo.

+- Demo can be accessed on the link https://feature3-app.herokuapp.com/

 ## Technologies applied
 - ReactJS - version 17.0.2
 - MaterialUI - version 4.12.3